-The Wish You Well Foundation’s mission is "supporting family literacy in the United States by fostering and promoting the development and expansion of new and existing literacy and educational programs."
+The Wish You Well Foundation’s mission is "supporting adult and family literacy in the United States by fostering and promoting the development and expansion of new and existing literacy and educational programs."
 The Foundation makes donations to programs and projects that aid in this stated mission.

 Since its inception, the Wish You Well Foundation® has made donations to hundreds of organizations, including the following:

 Since 1989, the Catherine McAuley Center has provided free adult English-language education for immigrants and refugees in the Cedar Rapids community and the surrounding areas.

 The Chester County Literacy Council provides basic literacy, basic workforce, and basic health literacy instruction in reading, writing, computing, speaking English proficiently, and using technology in order to become lifelong learners.

 The IMPACT Learning Center’s mission is to provide basic education, job skills training and higher educational opportunities for all the citizens of Jackson County, Alabama.

 The Jacksonville Literacy Council helps adults in basic literacy, financial literacy, G.E.D preparation and E.S.L.
 The Council serves the residents of Cherokee and surrounding counties.